escotoj/WeatherApp/README.md

 ## Description

-Weather application using thrid-party API (WeatherAPI) using Bootstrap for a responsive application.
-Upon entering a city, the data is then fetch thourgh the API to ultimatly render the weather data dynamicly.
+Weather application featuring a third-party API (WeatherAPI).
+Uses Bootstrap to achieve a polished responsive application.
+Upon entering a city, the data is then fetch through the API to ultimately render the dynamic weather data.

 [Click here to view deployed app](https://escotoj.github.io/WeatherApp/)